e-c-k-e-r/vall-e/docs/README.md

   * using a pure text vocab rather than IPA phonemes (as a transformer should be "smart" enough to map text tokens)
   * mixing multiple speakers through summing input prompt embeddings
     * I do not expect this to work, but you never know...
-* [ ] objective metrics such as WER / SIM-O
+* [x] objective metrics such as WER / SIM-O
-  * [ ] WER simply requires transcribing audio then computing word error rates through the transcriptions
+  * [x] WER simply requires transcribing audio then computing word error rates through the transcriptions
-    * this does require subjugating an STT model though (like Whisper(X))
-  * [ ] SIM-O requires passing the raw waveform through a speaker-similarity model
+  * [x] SIM-O requires passing the raw waveform through a speaker-similarity model

 ## "Postmortem"